Shilagh A. Mirgain, PhD Print Friendly Page

 Dr. Mirgain's clinical interests include individual and couples psychotherapy with patients with mood, anxiety disorders and adjustment issues, sport psychology and peak performance training, pre-surgical psychological evaluations, and individual and group treatment of patients with a variety of health problems including pain, headaches, cardiac rehabilitation, diabetes, IBS, hypertension, TMJ and insomnia.

 Dr. Mirgain's clinical interventions include cognitive-behavioral approaches to management of health and secondary psychological issues, biofeedback, hypnosis, guided imagery, relaxation training and mindfulness cognitive therapy for stress reduction.

-In addition to her work with UW Health Pain Management and Orthopedics and Rehabilitation, Dr. Mirgain also see patients in our Health Psychology, Sports Psychology, Integrative Medicine, Heart, Vascular and Thoracic Care, and Preventive Cardiology programs.
+In addition to her work with UW Health Pain Management and Orthopedics and Rehabilitation, Dr. Mirgain also see patients in our Health Psychology, Sport Psychology, Integrative Medicine, Heart, Vascular and Thoracic Care, Preventive Cardiology and Performing Arts Medicine programs.

 UW Health Clinics

 University of Wisconsin Hospital and Clinics, Madison, WI

 |Medical interpreters are available to help patients communicate with hospital and clinic staff.
 For more information, please contact interpreter services at (608) 262-9000.|

 Dr. Mirgain's research interests are broadly defined within the field of behavioral medicine.

 Mirgain, S.A., Cordova, J.V.
 (2007) Emotion skills and marital health: The association between observed and self-reported emotion skills, intimacy, and marital satisfaction.
 Journal of Social and Clinical Psychology, 26 (9), 983-1009.